Giant planet: Atmospheres

 The bands seen in the atmosphere of Jupiter are due to counter-circulating streams of material called zones and belts, encircling the planet parallel to its equator.
 The zones are the lighter bands, and are at higher altitudes in the atmosphere.
 They have an internal updraft and are high-pressure regions.
 The belts are the darker bands, are lower in the atmosphere, and have an internal downdraft.
 They are low-pressure regions.
 These structures are somewhat analogous to the high and low-pressure cells in Earth's atmosphere, but they have a very different structure—latitudinal bands that circle the entire planet, as opposed to small confined cells of pressure.
 This appears to be a result of the rapid rotation and underlying symmetry of the planet.
 There are no oceans or landmasses to cause local heating and the rotation speed is much higher than that of Earth.

 There are smaller structures as well: spots of different sizes and colors.
 On Jupiter, the most noticeable of these features is the Great Red Spot, which has been present for at least 300 years.
 These structures are huge storms.
 Some such spots are thunderheads as well.
+Most of these features only last for a short time or are ephemeral (like the Great Dark Spot on Neptune), however some features are seasonal (the Great White Spot on Saturn is a notable example of such).